shivannis/xandr-docs-public/xandr-docs/articles/invest/advanced-frequency-management.md

 ---
 title: Microsoft Invest - Advanced Frequency Management
-description: In this article, learn how Advanced Frequency Management (AFM) is an innovative advertising technique that allows advertisers to control the number of times a specific ad is shown to a particular audience, ensuring a more targeted and balanced ad exposure.
+description: Learn about Advanced Frequency Management (AFM), an innovative advertising technique that allows advertisers to control the number of times a specific ad is shown to a particular audience, ensuring a more targeted and balanced ad exposure.
 ---

-# Advanced Frequency Management in Microsoft Invest
+# Microsoft Invest - Advanced Frequency Management

 Advanced Frequency Management (AFM) is an innovative frequency-capping feature that lets you control the number of impressions seen by users who opt out of including traditional identifiers in ad requests ("cookieless users").